Data Centers in Philippines

 - River Flood (6.7): Localized risks exist near major water systems.

-Other hazards such as drought and epidemic risks are present but considered minor relative to primary geological and weather threats as of December 2025.
+Other hazards such as drought and epidemic risks are present but are minor relative to primary geological and weather threats as of September 2025.